hashicorp/terraform-provider-google/website/docs/r/pubsub_lite_topic.html.markdown

 * `period` -
   (Optional)
   How long a published message is retained.
 If unset, messages will be retained as long as the bytes retained for each partition is below perPartitionBytes.
+A duration in seconds with up to nine fractional digits, terminated by 's'.
+  Example: "3.5s".

 <a name="nested_reservation_config"></a>The `reservation_config` block supports: